Mamxlam/RAE_Forecasting/README.md

 ### Prerequisites
 - You need to have an active conda installation.
 For installation steps please refer here: https://conda.io/projects/conda/en/latest/user-guide/install/index.html
-- To use the exact develpoment environment in conda you can execute the following in the root directory of the project: <code>conda env create -f environment.yml</code> (you can also use -n <name> to define an env name)
+- To use the exact develpoment environment in conda you can execute the following in the root directory of the project: <code>conda env create -f environment.yml</code> (you can also use -n <name> to define an env name) (env py3.12 was used for v2 jupyter due to code issues and py3.11 for the rest)
 - Activate the new conda environment by executing <code>conda activate <env_name></code>